 \begin{lem} \cite{[A4]} $v((\sum h_jp^j)!)\geq \sum(jh_j+v(h_j!)).$ \end{lem}

 \begin{lem}\cite{[A4]} If $p$ is an odd prime and $0<k\leq p$ then unless $a=p-k$, in which case $v(a!)=v(a+k)-1$. \end{lem}

-Clarke \cite{[C]} showed some congruences about factorials.
-Clarke and Jone \cite{[CJ]} got some more stronger congruences about factorials while Adelberg, Hong and Ren \cite{[AHR]} strengthened Clarke's congruence for the $p=2$ case.
+Clarke \cite{[C]} proved some congruences about factorials.
+Clarke and Jones \cite{[CJ]} obtained some stronger congruences about factorials while Adelberg, Hong and Ren \cite{[AHR]} strengthened Clarke's congruence for the $p=2$ case.
 But for our purpose, we need the following result due to Adelberg \cite{[A4]}.

 \begin{lem} \cite{[A4]} Let $v(l)=N.$ Then